 Does success make us happy, or does happiness make us successful?
-This sounds like an ideal topic with a great bottle of wine, but for many observers of behavior that have nothing else to do :-), it’s a crucial topic.
+This sounds like an ideal topic with a great bottle of wine, but for many observers of behaviour that have nothing else to do, it’s a crucial topic.

 Sometimes happy people are judged shallow or complacent.
 Furthermore, discontent or deep unhappiness can be huge and effective motivators.
 Some unhappy people are very successful and creative.
 There are always costs and trade-offs.
 Perhaps the most that can be said is “happiness is a great asset, but no guarantee of a perfect life.”